 If you're looking for ideas, this is a huge list of dares that includes everything from "lick the floor" to "bark like a dog" for dares.
 At the end of the list, there's also a list of questions you can ask if the player chooses "truth."

-Spoons is a card game that's great for any ages or group of people.
+Spoons is a card game that's great for any age or group of people.
 It's fun and fast but still a card game that everyone can play.

-You'll need a deck of cards (without the jokers), and spoons (1 less than the number of players).
-It can be played with a group 3-13, but for a big party, you can have multiple games going on at one time.Continue to 9 of 17 below.
+You'll need a deck of cards (without the jokers), and spoons (one less than the number of players).
+It can be played with a group of three to 13 people, but for a big party, you can have multiple games going on at the same time.Continue to 9 of 19 below.

 There are five types of Pictionary included traditional, family, education, themed, and partner as well as a word list.
 All these options mean that you can choose the one your guests will like the most.